Sharing a wonderfully easy tutorial for making reclaimed industrial shelving that are just perfect for our guest bathroom.

-I added some picture hanging hardware to the back and ta-da, all done!
+I added some picture hanging hardware to the back of each shelf and ta-da, all done!

-For the slim price of one dollar, we had some new, industrial reclaimed wood shelves to add to our bathroom wall.
+For the slim price of one dollar, we had some new, reclaimed industrial shelving to add to our bathroom wall.

 And I’d say that’s one more reason to love those garage sales. 🙂